greablezzq/greablezzq.github.io/index.md

  - ***"Temporal goal abstraction for goal-conditioned reinforcement learning"*** (Poster), Fabian Wurzberger, **Zeqiang Zhang**, Gerrit Schmid, Sebastian Gottwald and Daniel Braun, FRoBio: Freiburg Robotics and Biology Conference, Freiburg, Germany, 2023 [Link](https://frobio.wordpress.com/temporal-goal-abstraction-for-goal-conditioned-reinforcement-learning/)

+# Working Paper
+ - ***"From Individual Learning to Market Equilibrium: Correcting Structural and Parametric Biases in RL Simulations of Economic Models"*** (with Ruxin Chen) [Paper](https://arxiv.org/pdf/2507.18229)
+ - ***"Autonomous Learning from Success and Failure: Goal-Conditioned Supervised Learning with Negative Feedback"*** (with Fabian Wurzberger, Gerrit Schmid, Sebastian Gottwald and Daniel A. Braun)
+ - ***"Learning Robust Representations for  World Models without Reward Signals"*** (with Fabian Wurzberger, Sebastian Gottwald and Daniel A. Braun, accepted by EWRL 2025)
+ - ***"Characterizing Failure Mechanism of Soft and Hard Rocks: Implication from Acoustic Emission and Machine Learning"*** (with Zhuang Li, Nuwen Xua, Feng Gao and Biao Li)
+ - ***"A Cognitive Perspective on Information Frictions in Labor Markets"*** (with Ruxin Chen)